Mary Leakey: Childhood

 Mary Leakey was born on 6 February 1913, in London, England to Erskine Edward Nicol and Cecilia Marion (Frere) Nicol.
-The Nicol family moved to numerous locations in thе United States, Italy and Egypt where Erskine painted watercolours that he brought back and sold in England.
+The Nicol family moved to numerous locations in the United States, Italy and Egypt where Erskine painted watercolours that he brought back and sold in England.
 Mary began to develop an enthusiasm for Egyptology during these travels.

 On her mother's side, Mary was a great-great-great-granddaughter of antiquarian John Frere and shared this same ancestry with historian and archaeologist Sheppard Frere.
 The Frere family had been active abolitionists in the British colonial empire during the 19th century and established several communities for freed slaves.
 Three of these communities were still in existence when Leakey published her 1984 autobiography: Freretown, Kenya; Freretown, South Africa; and Freretown, India.

 The Nicols spent much of their time in southern France where young Mary became fluent in French.
 In 1925, when Mary was 12, the Nicols stayed at the commune, Les Eyzies, at a time when Élie Peyrony, a French archaeologist and prehistorian, was excavating a cave there.
 Peyrony was not excavating scientifically during that early stage of archaeology and did not understand the significance of much of what he found.
 Mary received permission to go through the remnants of his dig.
 This was where her interests in prehistory and archaeology were sparked.
 She started a collection of points, scrapers and blades from the dump and developed her first system of classification.

 The family relocated to Cabrerets, a village of Lot, France.
 Mary met Abbé Lemozi, the village priest, who befriended her and became her mentor for a time.
 The two toured Pech Merle cave to view the prehistoric paintings of bison and horses.